silverwind/oui/README.md

 ````js
 oui(oui, [options], callback); // `options` should be an object containing options.
 ````
-To update the local database from the official IEEE source
+To update the local database from the official IEEE source:
 ````js
 oui.update(callback);
 ````